 Statutes regulating the confidentiality of your taxes continue to be strict.
 Sec.
 7-1-8 NMSA 1978 requires the department to answer questions about whether a taxpayer is registered to do business in this state or is registered for other tax programs, but it does not allow employees to reveal whether you have filed a return.
-Ahearing officer's written ruling on questions of evidence or procedure according to Sec.
-7-1-24 NMSA 1978 may be made public, but not the name and identification number of the taxpayer requesting the ruling.
+A hearing officer's written ruling on questions of evidence or procedure according to the provisions of the Administrative Hearings Office Act may be made public, but not the name and identification number of the taxpayer requesting the ruling.
 Now included in public record are the monthly gasoline tax reports of numbers of gallons of gasoline and ethanol-blended fuels received and deducted, and the tax paid by each filer or payer of the tax.
 Identities of rack operators, importers, blenders, suppliers or distributors and the number of gallons of gasoline and other fuels are public record.
 The department may make known to the Gaming Control Board the tax returns of license applicants and their affiliates.